2019 Regional Qualifier

 Youngest Participant Award

-Students | Evelynne Baskett
+Inventors | Evelynne Baskett

 Teacher | Amanda Baskett

-Shoal Creek Elementary School | Rockdale County
+Shoal Creek Elementary School, Rockdale County

 BrainPlex is an app to let you pick your dreams.
 Imagine if you could look at your phone before you sleep and pick what dream you have in your brain!
 Dreams happen when neurons cross during REM sleep.
 I have tested triggers including pictures, sounds, and smells then measured brainwaves using Mindware.
 I also surveyed my dreamers to see what dream they had.
 I have coded an app to include triggers that worked.
 My goal is for BrainPlex to be Netflix for your dreams.
 Happy dreaming!